isaacbernat/presentations/optimise/final.md

 On a higher level, handling slow resources (e.g. disk IO, HTTP requests) asyncronously (if possible).
 This can go **undetected if only measuring CPU time** too.

 #### Good enough is good enough.
-Performance requirements are important.
+Performance **requirements** are important.
 E.g. if we only want numbers < 50 the code for v00.py is perfectly fine.
 In fact is faster than v13.py .
+Also if the program is part of a nightly **batch process**, does it matter if it takes 1 second or 1 minute? (if not mentioned already on algorithmic complexity chart)

 Not knowing when to stop... and with that, I conclude the presentation.